Chief Executive Officer

 To contact Chris, e-mail firstname.lastname@example.org.

-Christie Herrera is vice president of policy at the Foundation for Government Accountability (FGA).
+Christie Herrera is senior fellow at the Foundation for Government Accountability (FGA).

 Most recently, Christie served as director of the Health and Human Services Task Force at the American Legislative Exchange Council (ALEC), a nationwide, nonpartisan association of state legislators.
 During her time at ALEC, 38 states enacted model legislation drafted by ALEC’s Health and Human Services Task Force.
 Christie has also been a key figure in galvanizing state pushback against the harmful effects of the Affordable Care Act.
 A bipartisan collection of 14 states have enacted ALEC’s Health Care Freedom Act, a measure designed to protect patients’ rights and block a government requirement to purchase health insurance.